AaronWhiteTech/Microsoft-365/README.md

 ![m 365 contacts](https://github.com/user-attachments/assets/c21c1696-aaad-4da0-b0ce-4380028e72ed)

-- Contacts are accounts for individuals outdside the organization You can hide contacts from the global.
+- Contacts are accounts for individuals outdside the organization You can hide contacts from the global address List
-- address List so confusion can be avoided if the. contact has a similar name to someone within the organization.
+- confusion can be avoided if the contact has a similar name to someone within the organization.

 <h6>Templates</h6>